 La Foresteria at Marchesi di Barolo

-Do plan to dine in La Foresteria, the restaurant above the winery.
+Piedmont is a great place to enjoy an elegant wine dinner.
+After your tasting at Marchesi di Barolo, dine at La Foresteria, the restaurant above the winery.
 The atmosphere is very elegant and the staff will make you feel like a rock star.

 Piemonte is the home of the slow food movement, and this is a great place to sample regional dishes perfectly paired with wines produced by Marchesi Di Barolo.